Our Services & Programmes

 Case managers listen to your situation, help you understand your options, and connect you to services such as safe housing, legal support, or counselling.
 Case management is available for protection-related concerns and difficult circumstances.

-Short-term, safe care for children in difficult circumstances.
+A short-term, safe care facility for children in difficult circumstances.
 The Home prioritises immediate safety, emotional wellbeing, and timely reunification with family.
-It is a temporary place of care, typically for up to two weeks.
+It provides temporary care, typically for up to two weeks, with exceptions made on a case-by-case basis.

 Support for domestic and intercountry adoption, guided by the Child Adoption Act of Bhutan 2012 and related rules, regulations, and guidelines.
 The child’s best interests guide every decision.